terrykwon/SendBird-JavaScript/web-widget/README.md

 ```

-## Modify
+## Customizing the widget
-If you refresh browser, you need to connect `SendBird`.
+If you refresh your browser window, you need to reconnect to SendBird.
+To retain connection on browser refresh, you must implement an appropriate `event handler`.

-If you want retain connect when refresh browser, appropriate `event handler` is required.
-If you want to use `access_token`, you need to modify `connect function` in `src/sendbird.js`.
+If you wish to issue an `access_token` for your user, modify the `connect function` in `src/sendbird.js`.

 1. install npm